-Halcor Hellenic Cabl The Athens Exchange listed Halcor SA is the parent company of the Group.
+Halcor - The Athens Exchange listed Halcor S.A. is the

+parent company of the Group.
 Through several production units in Oinofyta, Greece, Halcor is active in the manufacturing of copper tubes for installation and industrial applications and its products are used, among others, in water supply, heating, cooling and natural gas networks.

-With manufacturing facilities in Greece and Romania, Hellenic Cables Group is active in the production of cables, enamelled wires, copper and aluminium wire rod and plastic and rubber compounds.
+Hellenic Cables - With manufacturing facilities in Greece and Romania, Hellenic Cables Group is active in the production of cables, enamelled wires, copper and aluminum wire rod and plastic and rubber compounds.
 Its shares are quoted on the Athens Exchange.

-Sofia Med Sofia Med is headquartered in Sofia, Bulgaria and actively engages in the production of copper, brass and titanium-zinc rolled products and a number of copper extruded products.
-Icme Ecab Icme Ecab operates a production facility in Bucharest, Romania, manufacturing an extensive product portfolio that includes cables, copper and aluminium conductors, as well as plastic and rubber compounds.
-With the aim of constantly improving production effectiveness and product quality, Icme Ecab has invested in the operation of an in-house research and development unit.
-Fitco Fitco production facility in Oinofyta, Greece is primarily active in the production of brass extrusions, manufacturing bars, profiles, rods, wires and tubes.
-Fulgor With a state - of - the - art manufacturing facility in Soussaki, Corinth, Greece Fulgor engages in the production of submarine cables, power cables, copper and aluminium wire rods, bare conductors and fibre-optic cables.
-One of the key competitive advantages of the company is its fully-equipped port facility within the plant area which ensures quick loading times of the products on special cable ships.
+Sofia Med - Sofia Med is headquartered in Sofia, Bulgaria and actively engages in the production of copper, brass and titanium-zinc rolled products and a number of copper extruded products.

+Icme Ecab - Icme Ecab operates a production facility in Bucharest, Romania, manufacturing an extensive product portfolio that includes cables, copper and aluminum conductors, as well as plastic and rubber compounds.
+With the aim of constantly improving production effectiveness and product quality, Icme Ecab has invested in the operation of an in-house Research and Development unit.

+Fitco - Fitco production facility in Oinofyta, Greece is primarily active in the production of brass extrusions, manufacturing bars, profiles, rods, wires and tubes.
+Fulgor - With a state-of-the-art manufacturing facility in Soussaki, Corinth, Greece Fulgor engages in the production of submarine cables, power cables, copper and aluminum wire rods, bare conductors and fibre-optic cables.
+One of the key competitive advantages of the Company is its fullyequipped port facility within the plant area which ensures quick loading times of the products on special cable ships.

+Halcor Copper & Cables Sector

-The following chart provides an overview of the main subsidiaries of Viohalco in the copper products manufacturing and trading sector:
+The following diagram provides an overview of the main subsidiaries of Viohalco in the copper products manufacturing and trading sector: